eriqande/genoscape-bioinformatics/user-notes/eric-anderson/step-by-step-Zosterops-plate-2.md

 Here I will try to faithfully record the whole process I went through to analyse the *Zosterops* RAD data using the scripts in in [genoscape-bioinformatics](https://github.com/eriqande/genoscape-bioinformatics).

 Let's see how it goes.
+For each step, I list the "prep" time, which is how long things take (if there are no problems) to actually interact with the terminal.
+The "cook" time is how long the computation takes once the job is submitted.

 Download the data and move it where it needs to go (~ 1 hr)
 -----------------------------------------------------------

+*Prep Time: 10 minutes*
+*Cook Time: 60 minutes*

 ### Download with wget